Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Conditioning of the Optimisation

 To demonstrate that rejecting higher order resolvent modes improves the convergence rate of the optimisation, we perform a series of optimisations starting from a perturbed state close to S3 from section~\ref{sec:rpcf} and \ref{sec:equilibria} at $\mathit{Re}=50$.
 The optimisation is performed using progressively fewer resolvent modes to generate the low-order model.
 The modes used are the same as those used in section~\ref{sec:equilibria}, derived by linearising about the laminar base flow.
 The results of these optimisations are shown in figure~\ref{fig:traces-vs-modes-EQ2}.

 Figure~\ref{fig:traces-vs-modes-EQ2}(a) shows the global residual traces for the perturbed field using $8$, $16$, $32$, and $64$ resolvent modes.
 All the residuals reduce at a high rate initially, indicating the power of the variational optimiser to quickly seek out the solution primarily by modifying the large-scale structures.
-This initially fast decrease, however, eventually gives way to a slower convergence rate, as is typically observed in the literature \citep{schneider2022,schneider2023}.
-The primary point to note from figure~\ref{fig:traces-vs-modes-EQ2}(a) is that both the degree of the eventual slowdown in convergence rate and the iteration count at which it occurs are strongly linked to the number of modes used for the Galerkin projection.
-The smaller the number of modes used the faster the overall convergence rate is, achieving the minimum residual in orders of magnitude fewer iterations than when more modes are retained.
-Specifically, the case of $M=64$ resolvent modes achieved its final residual after roughly $10^5$ iterations, whereas the $M=8$ case shows the same residual after only hundreds of iterations.
+The initially fast decrease, however, eventually gives way to a slower convergence rate governed by a power-law, as is typically observed in the literature \citep{schneider2022,schneider2023}.
+The primary point to note from figure~\ref{fig:traces-vs-modes-EQ2}(a) is that both the degree of the eventual slowdown in convergence rate and the iteration count at which it occurs are linked to the degree of truncation of the sums in \eqref{eq:velocity-expansion} and \eqref{eq:residual-expansion}, i.e. how many dimensions the resulting optimiser has to navigate during its run.
+This is shown in figure~\ref{fig:traces-vs-modes-EQ2}(a) with two straight line estimating the rate of decrease of the residual for $M=64$ and $M=8$.
+The case with more modes has a power law scaling equal to roughly $-2.6$ and the case with fewer modes has a power law of roughly $-3.4$.
+The larger value for $M=8$ indicates a faster rate of decrease of the residual.
+The case of $M=64$ resolvent modes achieved its final residual after roughly $10^5$ iterations, whereas the $M=8$ case shows the same residual after two orders of magnitude fewer of iterations.
 The figure clearly demonstrates the truncation of the resolvent modes, derived about the laminar base flow, associated with the smallest singular values improves convergence.
 This provides confirmation that the condition number of the Hessian at the minimum is improved, even though the resolvent modes are derived relative to a different base flow.
 A final note is that an immediate result of truncating the resolvent modes is to reduce the global residual of the initial field.
 This is a result of the noise introduced in the perturbation of S3 being truncated in the projection, reducing the smaller scale noise present in the starting flow.
+The initially smaller residual should not be the reason attributed to why the cases with fewer modes converge earlier, as the faster convergence is primarily associated with the faster convergence rate as discussed earlier.